WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ```
 adb reboot bootloader
 ```
-- You'll be rebooted to Surface Duo's bootloader.
+- You will be rebooted to Surface Duo's bootloader.
 From there:
 ```
 fastboot flashing unlock
 ```